-For more information about Parkinson’s advocacy, please visit the EPDA website.
+For more information about Parkinson’s advocacy, please visit Parkinson’s Europe website.

 The campaign calling for “proper” Parkinson’s disease care in Ireland